-Biochemists with a Master's degree can continue to obtain a science doctorate in a university or specialized research institute.
+Biochemists with a master's degree can continue to obtain a science doctorate in a university or specialised research institute.
 The professional openings for students who have successfully obtained their doctorate are similar, but with a higher degree of responsibility.
 For example, a Ph.D. followed by a post-doctorate training course is the ideal career path for a post as head of a research unit or as a university professor.

 Structure of studies